0x1eef/lockf.rb/README.md

 ## About

-lockf.rb is a Ruby library that provides a Ruby-esque interface to the POSIX function [lockf](https://man7.org/linux/man-pages/man3/lockf.3.html) - and provides a low-level interface that can be used to call the function directly. lockf can be used to lock part of, or all of a file.
+lockf.rb is a Ruby library that provides a Ruby interface to the POSIX function [lockf](https://man7.org/linux/man-pages/man3/lockf.3.html) - and provides a low-level interface that can be used to call the function directly. lockf can be used to lock part of, or all of a file.